<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Examples of bank reconciliation

 Company A has a checking account with ABC Bank.
 At the start of the month, their accounting records show that they have $10,000 in cash.
-During the month, they make several deposits into this account and also write checks to pay for various expenses.
+During the month, they make several deposits into this account and also write cheques to pay for various expenses.
 At the end of the month, they receive their bank statement from ABC Bank, which shows an ending balance of $9,500.

 Company A can then begin reconciling the two figures by looking for any outstanding deposits due that have not yet been recorded in their accounting records and subtracting any expenses that have not yet been processed.
 They can also investigate any fee charges or interest payments from their bank statement that need to be adjusted in their own books.
 After taking into account all of these factors, Company A should have an accurate figure for their ending balance that they can enter into the general ledger.